0xPolygonZero/plonky2/README.md

 ## Disclaimer

-This code has not been thoroughly reviewed or tested, and should not be used in any production systems.
+This code has not yet been audited, and should not be used in any production systems.